GwynethLlewelyn/restbot/README.md

 Probably you only need to get the Community version of [Visual Studio](https://visualstudio.microsoft.com/), which should install everything you need.

+Make sure you select a version that supports **.NET** 6.0.

 ### Under macOS:

+There are basically three possible ways to get RESTbot to compile and run.
+Let's start with the more straightforward one, which only relies on the command line.

 #### Get Mono